unidesigner/unidesign/README.rst

-The *unidesign* Python package for neuroscience
+The *unidesign* Python package enables discovery of universal design patterns in spatio-temporal systems, such as those occuring in neuroscience.

 *unidesign.spatial* : Spatial Toolbox
 algorithms, geometry, query, analysis, processing, modeling